Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Declarative Typing Specification

 \subsubsection{Semantic Soundness.}

-Unlike prior work~\cite{DBLP:journals/pacmpl/BaoWBJHR21, DBLP:journals/pacmpl/WeiBJBR24} that establishes syntactic soundness, we prove the type soundness of $\maybelang$ using \emph{logical relations}~ \cite{timanyLogicalApproachType}.
+Unlike prior work~ \cite{DBLP:journals/pacmpl/BaoWBJHR21,DBLP:journals/pacmpl/WeiBJBR24,DBLP:journals/pacmpl/0001HJBR25} that establishes syntactic soundness, we prove the type soundness of $\maybelang$ using \emph{logical relations}~ \cite{DBLP:journals/jacm/TimanyKDB24}.
 The dynamic semantics is formulated as a big-step interpreter~\cite{DBLP:conf/popl/AminR17}.
-Our semantic interpretation--adapted from~\citet{baoModelingReachabilityTypes2023}-- incorporates type polymorphism and shallowly qualified references~\cite{dengCompleteCycleReachability2025} to reflect recent advances in reachability types.
-While the semantic model builds on prior work, we do not claim the interpretation as a contribution.
+Our semantic interpretation is adapted from~\citet{DBLP:journals/pacmpl/BaoJ0BR25}, and we extend their model by adding interpretations for type polymorphism, shallowly qualified, dual-component references~\cite{DBLP:journals/pacmpl/0001HJBR25}, and deep occurrences of bound variables inside types.
+Besides efforts to reflect recent advances in reachability types, our new subtyping design requires our semantic model to interpret the reachable locations of values in a type-dependent manner, and this shift necessitated nontrivial changes.
+Details of our logical relations are provided in \Cref{sec:lr}, and we excerpt the key results as follows.

-We give the main soundness results below, following the presentation of \citet{baoModelingReachabilityTypes2023}.
-Full details are available in our artifact. \begin{theorem}[Fundamental] If a term $t$ is syntactically well-typed, \ie, \:$\G[\flt]\ts t: \ty[q]{T}$, and both the context $\G$ and the store $\sigma$ are well-formed, then $t$ is also semantically well-typed (\:$\G \models t : \ty[q]{T} $).
+\begin{theorem}[Fundamental] If a term $t$ is syntactically well-typed, \ie, \:$\G[\flt]\ts t: \ty[q]{T}$, and both the context $\G$ and the store $\sigma$ are well-formed, then $t$ is also semantically well-typed (\:$\G \models t : \ty[q]{T} $).
 Specifically, $t$ evaluates to a value $v$ of the type $\ty{T}$ in finite steps, such that $v$ may only reach locations described by the qualifier $q$, and all store write effects are limited to the locations described by $\flt$. \end{theorem}

-In particular, for terms closed under the empty context, we obtain a formulation of type safety that does not require assumptions about the context or the store: \emph{well-typed terms do not get stuck}.